leeminze214/arcade/README.md

+password generator,
-includes a password generator, stores username, lastlogged on, score, includes mini games such as hangman and guess the number
+stores username, lastlogged on, score, mini games such as hangman and guess the number